yasarcelem-del/ilk-proje/README.md

 Helping creators and businesses unlock new opportunities with intelligent automation.

 ## 🌍 Community
+We believe in building together.
 Open to collaboration with developers, creators, and businesses worldwide.
 Active in open-source projects and developer communities.
+Encouraging knowledge sharing, feedback, and collective growth.
+Join us in shaping the future of AI-powered video creation and digital commerce.

 ## 🔗 Links
 - Website: [vidiqo.com](https://vidiqo.com)